URGENT: We're Fighting for the Bay—Join Us!

 Science is at the heart of Baykeeper’s work.
 Our pollution investigations and water quality monitoring, analysis of proposed environmental laws, and even lawsuits to stop polluters all rely on sound science and technical understanding of the complex ecology of San Francisco Bay.

 Which is why we’re happy to announce we expanded our science team!
-Dr. Jon Rosenfield recently joined us as our new Senior Scientist.
-Jon, a conservation biologist, will help increase Baykeeper's leadership on everything from endangered species protections to improving conditions for wildlife and commercial fisheries throughout the Bay and Delta.
+Dr. Jon Rosenfield recently joined us as our new Senior Scientist (Science Director as of February, 2023).
+Jon, a conservation biologist, will help increase Baykeeper’s leadership on everything from endangered species protections to improving conditions for wildlife and commercial fisheries throughout the Bay and Delta.

 Jon says he decided to apply for the senior scientist position because of Baykeeper’s strong reputation for defending the Bay.
 “If you care about protecting and restoring the living diversity of the Bay estuary, as I do, there is no better place to work than Baykeeper,” he explained.